aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

-The landing page for the Construct Hub includes a search bar that allows developers to search for constructs that solve their use-case using relevant keywords, and optionally filtering on a specific programming language and CDK flavor (AWS CDK / CDK8s / CDKtf).
+The landing page for the Construct Hub includes a search bar that allows developers to search for constructs that solve their use-case using relevant keywords, and optionally filtering on a specific programming language and constructs domain (AWS CDK / CDK8s / CDKtf / Projen / ...).

 It may also feature a short-list of packages, selected based on popularity or latest release date.